pyrocko/pyrocko/doc/tutorials/trace_handling.rst

 Quickly inspect a trace
 -----------------------

-To visualize a single trace from a file, use the :py:meth:`pyrocko.trace.Trace.snuffle` method.
-To look at a list of traces, use the :py:func:`pyrocko.trace.snuffle` function.
-If you want to see the contents of a pile, the :py:meth:`pyrocko.pile.Pile.snuffle` method is your friend.
-Alternatively, you could of course save the traces to file and use the standalone Snuffler to look at them.
+To visualize a single trace from a file, use the :meth:`pyrocko.trace.Trace.snuffle` method.
+To look at a list of traces, use the :func:`pyrocko.trace.snuffle` function.
+If you want to see the contents of a pile, the :meth:`~pyrocko.pile.Pile.snuffle` method is your friend.
+Alternatively, you could of course save the traces to file and use the standalone :doc:`../apps/snuffler` to look at them.
-Also take a look at the Snuffler application

 ::

     from pyrocko import io, trace, pile